lightski/fruit_sale_crud/README.md

 	- copy directory to webroot on server OR clone via git
 	- create a database and table in mySQL per the data_design.txt specifications
-		- copy/pasteable instructions for mySQL should be provided in that document -open db_config.php.template with a text editor
+		- copy/pasteable instructions for mySQL should be provided in that document
+	- open db_config.php.template with a text editor
 		- change second set of values to match your server
 		- save as db_config.php
 	- OPTIONAL alter web server config to require a passsword for viewing this directory